guilty-as/apsis/README.md

 ### Security

-If you discover any security related issues, please email helgesverre@guilty.no instead of using the issue tracker.
+If you discover any security related issues, please email tech@guilty.no instead of using the issue tracker.

 ## License